tjn20/react-quick-query/README.md

 - Mutate and update the cache to reflect changes instantly across components

 - Automatically invalidate stale cache in the background without manual intervention

-- Lightweight and dependency-free — designed for performance and simplicity

 - Ideal for creating seamless hybrid data-fetching experiences